Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It might have been an accident, a sheet of ice forming inside the hold, its weight tearing a hole in the hull, allowing water to gush in.

-Some people, however, believe it might have been sabotage, since the boat's owner had drowned while crossing over to the moored ship in his small craft the month before it sank.
+Some people believe it was sabotage, since the boat's owner had drowned while crossing over to the moored ship in his small craft the month before it sank.

 It's easy to believe in legends when it's cold outside and the fog rolls in, but less so in the brightness of summer when tourists are splashing around the water.